syedumerqadri/dazai/readme.md

 2. ./setup.sh

 ## Usage:
-1. For turn on ADB bridge on your android device
+1. Turn on ADB bridge on your android device
 2. connect it with usb and turn on debugging mode
 3. Use the tool with command:
    python dazai.py